 Treat Them to a Little TLC

 Loving your cat can be as simple as giving them a little Tender Loving Care with a little treat to remind them you care.
 What better way than with a tasty, calming treat?
-HolistaPet CBD Cat Treats contain a delicious salmon flavor that your furry friend will not only love but will be all the better for!
+Our Holistapet CBD options for cats contain healthy ingredients like delicious salmon flavor that your furry friend will not only love but will benefit from too!

 CBD is the perfect way to maintain feline wellness.
 One treat twice a day will make every day a holiday for your cat, keeping their tummies and spirits happy.
 For an added treat, try our HolistaPet Catnip Spray with CBD.
 Spoil your cat with a new toy and spray it once to keep them entertained for hours!